FallingAnvils/MCServerManager2/README.md

 # MCServerManager2
 Yes, MCServerManager(1) is private, because it's a pile of garbage.
+Oh, and I have no idea what I'm doing when it comes to Git.

 A "cross-platform" manager for Minecraft servers.
 Cross platform means?